liaoliao666/usequery/docs/guides/ssr.md

 title: SSR
 ---

-Vue Query supports two ways of prefetching data on the server and passing that to the queryClient.
+Vu Query supports two ways of prefetching data on the server and passing that to the queryClient.

 - Prefetch the data yourself and pass it in as `initialData`
   - Quick to set up for simple cases